abderdellal/Fast-Food-Simple-POS/README.md

 # Fast-Food-Simple-POS
-Simple POS that alow the user to add/delete Items, create an invoice and print it and also display the sales history.
+Simple POS Solution that alow the user to add/delete Items, create an invoice and print it and also display the sales history.
 I've created this application for a friend of mine, so It's not intended to be a professional application and it's far from being a complete solution. more complete solutions can be found on the web.

 # Language